 Final admission to the Fire Fighter/EMT Combined Program BASED ON THE FOLLOWING: Students are accepted into the Firefighting program on a conditional admission basis.
-Final admission is contingent upon passing the Simulated Candidate Physical Ability Test (SCPAT), refer to the Lake Tech web site for details, and receiving a clear background check.
+Final admission is contingent upon passing the Simulated Candidate Physical Ability Test (SCPAT), passing a drug screening test and fingerprinting background check.
+Refer to the Lake Tech web site for details.